iainctduncan/papers/source/goals.rst

 the DSL would always get to "be the boss".
-For example, Common Music enables composing in a high-level language (Scheme or SAL), but to be used in real-time, this Scheme code must be run from the Grace host application, where it uses the Grace scheduler for controlling event times (CTN: Taube 2009, 451).
+For example, Common Music enables composing in a high-level language (Scheme or SAL), but to be used in real-time, this Scheme code must be run from the Grace host application, where it uses the Grace scheduler for controlling event times (Taube 2009, 451).
 Thus combining music coming from Common Music with musical elements coming from a commercial sequencing program such as Ableton Live is not terribly practical if one wants tight synchronization and the "clock-boss" to be Ableton Live.
 As commercial music software becomes more and more sophisticated, especially in the areas of sound design